KhaderMurtaja/Flutter-XylophoneApp/README.md

 ## Our Goal

-In this tutorial I will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
+In this app I will be diving into more Dart programming concepts and learning how to use open source Flutter packages.

-## What you will create
+## What I will create

 I am going to make a music app that plays Xylophone sounds.
 For every Beethoven out there, this will let you unleash your musical talent where ever you are.